 Unless the updates are minor, the release date for the iPad mini 2 and iPad 5 will be preceded by an Apple media event which is normally announced a week in advance of the event, with the new products hitting stores days or weeks later.
 The increasingly severe shortage of iPad inventory at online retailers points to those arrivals coming sooner than later.

 Apple's full-sized tablet iPad 5 is expected to make its debut on June 18; while the iPad Mini 2 with Retina screen display may be released as late as November this year due to manufacturing issues.

 According to reports, iPad Mini 2 will feature a screen with a resolution of 2048 x 1536.
 This is almost four times the resolution of the present iPad Mini and is equal to the fourth generation iPad which was released along with the iPad Mini last year.
 AU Optronics has been rumoured to be making displays for the iPad Mini 2.

 Other specs include a more powerful dual core A7 processor and a 7.9 inch screen.
 It will also feature a 10-hour battery life, a FaceTime HD camera, and an iSight camera with 1080 pixels HD video recording.
 Apple is also trying to reduce the thickness of the iPad Mini 2 by using the Sharp's IGZO (indium gallium zinc oxide) technology in its screens.

-The iPad 5 is rumoured to have no bezels, and the whole form factor has been made sleeker.
+The iPad 5, on the other hand, is rumoured to have no bezels, and the whole form factor has been made sleeker.
 Horowitz believes this design indicates that Apple will be calling on Sharp's IGZO screen technology.
 Sharp, however, according to Horowitz, has been struggling, and its ability to deliver components on time will play a key role in the release of the next iPad.